 Visitors must report to the office, upon entering the main entrance, to sign in and receive a visitor's badge.
 In the interest of updated security procedures, this practice will be all inclusive.
 Visits to classrooms during the first week of school and the last week of school may be limited to ensure a smooth transition.
-Visits by parents to classrooms are encouraged; provided that the visits do not disrupt the educational program, individual students, or create a safety concern.
+Visits by parents to classrooms are encouraged with a request to notify administration in advance; provided that the visits do not disrupt the educational program, individual students, or create a safety concern.
 Visits by students from other schools are discouraged and must be approved in advance by the administration.